 In a large mixing bowl, combine the tuna, corn, creamed corn, sauteed onions, and noodles.
 Mix until it is all combined and then pour in the cheese mixture.
 Stir everything together until it is fully incorporated.
 Now you can pour it into a greased baking dish and top with the remaining cheese.

-- 16 ounces large elbow macaroni
+- 16 ounces (1 pound) large elbow macaroni

-- 1 (15.25 ounce) can corn kernels, drained
+- 1 can (15.25 ounce) corn kernels drained

-- 1 (15.25 ounce) can creamed corn
+- 1 can (15.25 ounce) creamed corn

 - 1 tablespoon extra virgin olive oil